-To verify deployment, you check the deployment logs in Stackdriver, check the disks and services on the VMs of the primary and worker hosts, display the system in SAP HANA Studio, and test the takeover by a standby host.
+To verify deployment, you check the deployment logs in Cloud Logging, check the disks and services on the VMs of the primary and worker hosts, display the system in SAP HANA Studio, and test the takeover by a standby host.

 Check the deployment logs

-Open Stackdriver Logging to monitor the progress of the installation and check for errors.
+Open Cloud Logging to monitor the progress of the installation and check for errors.

 Select Global from the resources list box.
 If